-Games, YouTube and hugs: How Gaza mothers calm terrified children amid war
+Games, YouTube, hugs: How Gaza mothers calm terrified kids amid Israel war

 For guidance, Rawan has been turning to YouTube and awareness messages sent by her daughters’ teachers to help mothers support their children’s mental well-being.
 Among such advice is to monitor children closely for signs of anxiety that they may have difficulty expressing verbally.
 In this situation, mothers are advised to encourage their children to express themselves creatively, through writing stories or drawing as an outlet to process their feelings.

-Like many people in Gaza seeking a safe haven from the shelling, Rawan and her family spent the first three days of the aggression in their home in the al-Nasr neighbourhood of Gaza City.
+Like many people in Gaza seeking a safe haven from the shelling, Rawan and her family spent the first three days of the Israeli attack in their home in the al-Nasr neighbourhood of Gaza City.
 However, after the bombings intensified near their residence, they relocated to the Nuseirat refugee camp near Deir el-Balah in the heart of the Gaza Strip.

 As with Esraa’s children, the relocation has not eased the mental unrest of Rawa’s children.
 “They stick close to me at all times, even when I’m preparing meals.
 I constantly embrace and comfort them,” she said in a helpless tone.